AleBiancaIta/Pulse/schema.md

 - name: string
 - type: string (format TBD) - currently I follow the format of "dashboard-employee"

+These tables are not included in Heroku schema as we most likely will set it up on the client side.

 ## Positions: describe the list of potential user positions
-- position_id: Int
+- positionId: Int
 - description: String

 ## SurveyValues: store data for the survey scores
-- value_id: Int
+- valueId: Int
 - value: Int